vuongducphuong/documentation/content/applications/inventory_and_mrp/purchase/products/reordering.rst

 .. image:: reordering/reordering-rules-tab.png
    :align: center
-   :alt: Access reordering rules for a product from the product page in Odoo.
+   :alt: Access reordering rules for a product from the product page in Leansoft.

 Once created, the reordering rule can be configured to generate purchase orders automatically by defining the following fields: